CLARKSON CITY PARK.

 The City of Clarkson’s latest recreational commitment to our community is the construction of a new blacktopped outdoor basketball court along First Street next to Clarkson Elementary School.
 Intended for youth and adults, the basketball court is regularly used by the community for pick-up games and practices.

 The City Park also features a new Clarkson Veterans Memorial, honoring our service men and women, as well as a new disc golf course.
-Plans are also in the works for a Christmas in the Park Tree Lighting event to be held at the park this holiday season.
+The Christmas in the Park Tree Lighting Ceremony will be in its third year in 2024.

 DISC GOLF COURSE.